madfam-io/plinto/claudedocs/implementation-reports/codebase-status-nov17-2025.md

 ## Conclusion

-**Evidence-Based Assessment**: The Plinto codebase is substantially more mature than previously documented.
+**Evidence-Based Assessment**: The Janua codebase is substantially more mature than previously documented.
 With 374,697 lines of code, comprehensive enterprise features, 249 test files, and active development (355 commits in 3 months), the project demonstrates strong technical foundation.

 **Production Readiness**: 75-80% complete, with clear path to beta launch in 4-6 weeks.